-Net gain from financial instruments at FVTPL includes all realised and unrealised fair value changes and foreign exchange differences (if any), but excludes interest and dividend income.
+Gain on investments, net includes all realised and unrealised fair value changes and foreign exchange differences (if any), but excludes interest and dividend income.

 Net realised gain from financial instruments at FVTPL is calculated using the weighted average cost method.